rapid7/insightconnect-workflows/workflows/Suspicious_User_Login_with_IDR_and_Slack_Chatops/help.md

 ## Setup

 Once the workflow has been imported and the Slack Chatbot selected for your Slack Workspace, edit the workflow and setup your Active Directory connection in the Query and Disable user steps.
-Also, setup up your Jira connection and confirm where applicable.

 ## Technical Details